maixnor/wu-quartz/content/semester 2/EU Taxonomy Regulation.md

 	- Revenue
 	- CAPEX
 	- OPEX
-- generates a percentage on how much money is used or made for/from green endevours
+- generates a percentage on how much money is used or made for/from green endeavors
 	- problems:
 		- perspectives change rapidly (e.g. is nuclear energy green or not?)
 		- laws are slow to change (technological advancements may be too fast)